 Tenses | JAMB Lexis and Structure: what are tenses, How can I answer JAMB Use of English Questions on Tenses correctly, what are the different types of tense?.

-In Today’s lecture series you will learn all you need to know about Tenses, how you can effectively answer tenses questions in use of English with some important textbooks you can use for your effective Use of English Exam preparation.
-Enjoy!🥂
+…how you can effectively answer tenses questions in use of English and important textbooks you can use for your effective English Exam preparation.
+Enjoy!

 I know you are exited to see this, well, that’s what friends are for right?, all you have to do from your end is to take a glass of water, chill and read through diligently for easy grasping…